 This, of course, raises the question–what is this magazine supposed to accomplish?
 Part of that can be found on our About page, which explains that Charles uses writing here primarily to develop his own thoughts.
 To what end, though?
 As it has developed, to the end of outlining, and preparing for the advent of, a political philosophy, which he has named Foundationalism, and which he is preparing to implement in real life (though whether anyone will notice remains to be seen).

 If you are interested, though why you would be is unclear, in a personality profile of Charles, one can be found here.
-He can be reached at [email protected], or via Keybase (theworthyhouse, or Keybase chat), or Signal upon request.
+He was once an M&A lawyer, and for some years has been the owner and operator of a light manufacturing company located in the Midwest.
+He does not care if you know exactly who he is, since he cannot be cancelled.
+He can be reached at [email protected], or [email protected], or via Keybase (theworthyhouse, or Keybase chat), or Signal upon request.